 • developing a chapter dedicated to the least developed countries.

+The new rules also will reduce costs, through lower delay times and the simplification of bureaucratic requirements.
 The agreement contains provisions to expedite the clearance of perishable goods, limit unjustified inspections and foster cooperation between custom goods?

 Taking everything into account, although the export of food products can be a complex task, we are proceeding in the right direction to facilitate this profitable endeavour.